Abstract

 Recommended Citation

 Chen, Ying-Jr Amanda, "Characterizing pathways of lactate oxidation in cancer by using stable isotopes and metabolomics" (2016).
-Arts & Sciences Electronic Theses and Dissertations.
+Arts & Sciences Theses and Dissertations.
 835.

 Comments